salina-tang/recipe-ratings-analysis/README.md

 <iframe
   src="assets/missing-perm-fig2.html"
   width="800"
-  height="600"
+  height="400"
   frameborder="0"
 ></iframe>

-For our second permutation test, we found the observed statistic to be 51.4234 and is denoted by the red line on the graph above.
-Since the p-value was calculated to be 0.131, we fail to reject the null hypothesis on a confidence level of 0.05.
+For our second permutation test, we found the **observed statistic** to be **51.4234** and is denoted by the red line on the graph above.
+Since the **p-value** was calculated to be **0.131**, we **fail to reject the null hypothesis** on a confidence level of 0.05.
 Thus, we cannot conclude that the missingness of the 'rating' column depends on the time (in minutes) to prepare the recipe.

 ---

 ## Hypothesis Testing

+As mentioned previously, in our project we intend to analyze whether people rate high-fat and low-fat recipes on the same scale.
+To investigate this, we ran a **permutation test** on the 0.05 confidence level with the following hypotheses.

+**Null Hypothesis:** People rate high-fat and low-fat recipes on the same scale.
+**Alternative Hypothesis:** People rate high-fat recipes higher than low-fat recipes.
+**Test Statistic:** Difference in mean between high-fat and low-fat recipes.
+**Significance Level:** 0.05

+We chose to run a permutation because we wanted to see if the two distributions look like they come from the same population.
+We suggest that **people rate high-fat recipes higher** because many people rate recipes based on the taste of the final product.
+In general, high-fat recipes often taste better than low-fat recipes due to high amounts of sugar and fats that elevate the taste of the dish.
+Since direction matters in our test, we chose to use the difference in mean rather than absolute difference so that we may see which group of recipes have a higher rating.
+We chose to use a significance level of 0.05, as it is the common benchmark for hypothesis tests.

+<iframe
+  src="assets/hypotest_fig.html"
+  width="800"
+  height="400"
+  frameborder="0"
+></iframe>

+After performing our permutation test with 1000 permutations, we compared the results to our **observed statistic** of **0.0328**.
+Our resulting **p-value** was **0.0**, which, when compared to our significance level of 0.05, means that we **reject the null hypothesis**.
+In conclusion, people do not rate high-fat and low-fat recipes on the same scale, and tend to rate high-fat recipes higher.
+A possible explanation for this is, as we mentioned earlier, that high-fat recipes could taste better than low-fat recipes for the general reviewers.

 ---